vilksons/kodo/Security/README.md

 ## How does it work?

-functions for the security function section used in Kodo. there is encryption/decrypt in it. for KodoAI and Encryption of Zapman AutoInstall Cache Storage.
+functions for the security function section used in Kodo. there is encryption/decrypt in it. for Vireon and Encryption of Zapman AutoInstall Cache Storage.

 ## What does not work?